josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/zero-to-static-blog-sveltekit.md

 `config.extensions` tells SvelteKit what types of files may have transformations _in_ them, and since most things in SvelteKit go through a Svelte component in some way or another, we'll need to include both `.svelte` and `.md` file types.

-The preprocessor option tells MDSvex what file types to _apply_ the transformation to.
+The preprocessor option tells mdsvex what file types to _apply_ the transformation to.
 (The default is `.svx`, which is why this option is necessary.)

 Be sure to restart your dev server after making this config change.